+Revenues from services increased 11.0%.
 Revenues were unfavorably impacted during the year by changes in currency exchange rates, as the U.S. Dollar strengthened relative to the functional currencies of the Company's European subsidiaries.
 At constant exchange rates, the increase in revenues would have been 20.8%.
-The increase in revenue includes the impact of acquisitions made during 2000.
-Organic constant currency revenue growth was approximately 19%.